hobert-rj/rsr-security/README.md

-# RSR-Security Compiler
+# SRS-Security Compiler

-This project compiles various adblock and IP blocklists into a unified ruleset (`rsr-security.srs`) for use with Sing-box.
+This project compiles various adblock and IP blocklists into a unified ruleset (`srs-security.srs`) for use with Sing-box.

 ## Setup